marcuskober/Multiple-Featured-Images/readme.txt

 3. Multiple Featured Images Widget

 == Changelog ==
+= 0.5.0 =
+* Added shortcode for displaying the image
+* Changed the meta key from _kdmfi_ to kdmfi_ to enable API access again

 = 0.4.3 =
 * Backwards compatibility to PHP 5.3.10
 * Added support for translations